 Greg has a document where he keeps all his referral code links.
 That way, he doesn’t have to waste time digging around and can easily access them as needed.
-After I learned this hot tip from Greg, I decided to try this out.
+After I learned this hot tip from Greg, I decided to try it out.
 I have a total of three referral codes and have only shared them twice.
 My success rate wasn’t very high.

-3. Suss People Out Before Going for the Ask
+3. Suss People Out Before Asking

 When you first offer a referral code to someone, they may be the most receptive if you ask them in one of three ways:

 - Just let them know you have a coupon for them.

 - Let them know that they get a free credit of X amount when they use the referral code.

 - Or let them know you also get a free credit when they use the code.